 MBT-net

 Another important part of this project is a creation of neural network that could localize and classify cells in a three-dimensional stack.
-In this work we introduce and MBT-net , a network for segmentation and classification purposes that exploits efficient strategies proposed by community and put them all in a single network.
+In this work we introduce and MBT-net Error!
+Reference source not found., a network for segmentation and classification purposes that exploits efficient strategies proposed by community and put them all in a single network.
 MBT-net is built around a popular network architecture called LinkNet (15).
 That is an encoder decoder network that outputs a tensor of the same resolution as an input tensor but multiplied by number of classes.
 It uses summation as a skipped connection to save memory and speed-up training process.